 * Be an African American who is a U.S. Citizen;

-* Be college rising juniors, juniors, seniors or graduate students attending any four-year accredited college or university at the time of application;
+* Be college sophomores, juniors, seniors or graduate students attending any four-year accredited college or university at the time of application;

 * Maintain cumulative grade point average of 3.20 or higher on a 4.0 scale;

-* Major in Chemical Engineering or Mechanical Engineering.
-Priority is given to Computer Engineering, Computer Science or Electrical Engineering,
+* Major in Chemical Engineering, Mechanical Engineering, Computer Engineering, Computer Science or Electrical Engineering,

 * Complete a Free Application for Federal Student Aid (FAFSA)and have a demonstrated financial needs.

-Also, applicants must complete the online application and submit the following application materials by the application deadline:
+Also, applicants must complete the online application and submit the following application materials by the application deadline(March 18, 2018):